devshum/devshum.github.io/README.md

 kong-css-grid | https://devshum.github.io/kong-css-grid/

-This HTML(cross-browser, responsive-adaptive) markup is absolutely huge :D I used CSS GRID , BEM , SCSS , well-adaprive backgrounds that depend on width or device pixel ratio, that's nice.
+This HTML(cross-browser, responsive-adaptive) markup is absolutely huge :D I used CSS GRID , BEM , SCSS , well-adaprive backgrounds which depend on width or device pixel ratio, that's nice.

-I think that I managed to implement my CSS GRID knowledge greatly, i'm glad that in 2019 this technology has the support 90% or even more.
+I think that I managed to implement my CSS GRID knowledge greatly, I'm glad that in 2019 this technology has the support 90% or even more.

 *The design I took from the Internet.